AdamEssenmacher/MemoryToolkit.Maui/README.md

 Both `LeakMonitorBehavior` and `TearDownBehavior` offer an attached property `Suppress` that can be set to 'true' to exclude any view (and its subviews) from the effects of the behavior.
 This can be useful in cases where you're already aware of a leak and wish to suppress further warnings.
 Or perhaps you may not actually expect that view to be automatically monitored or torn down according to our definition of 'done with' (for example, for view caching).

 ## Custom Teardown Hook
 In some cases, known leaks may be worked around by whacking the control into a safe state when we're done with it.
 For example, an `SKLottieView` from SkiaSharp once leaked as long as its `IsAnimationEnabled` property was set to True.
-The `TearDownBehavior` class offers a static `Action<object>` property `OnTearDown` that is invoked immediately before each call to `DisconnectHandler()`.
-You may use this hook to examine the view and change its state (for example, to set an `SKLottieView`'s `IsAnimationEnabled` property to 'false').
+The `TearDownBehavior` class offers a static `Action<object>` property `OnTearDown` that is invoked before the toolkit disconnects each element's handler in `Compartmentalize` mode.
+The default `DisconnectHandlers` strategy delegates directly to MAUI's tree-wide extension method and does not run this per-element hook.

 ## Teardown Strategies
 V2 offers three teardown strategies: